anevski-stefan/quotesDisplay-BrowserExtension/README.md

 # Quotes Display Browser Extension

-This is a simple browser extension that displays motivational quotes when you click on its icon or press its hotkey.
+This is a simple browser extension that displays motivational quotes when you click on its icon and press its hotkey.
 The extension is available for Google Chrome, Firefox, and Microsoft Edge.